SquidDev/urn/docs/lib.base.md

 Group a series of expressions together.

 ## `(quasiquote val)`
-*Macro defined at lib/base.lisp:265:1*
+*Macro defined at lib/base.lisp:267:1*

 Quote `VAL`, but replacing all `unquote` and `unquote-splice` with their actual value.

-Be warned, by using this you loose all macro hygiene.
+Be warned, by using this you lose all macro hygiene.
 Variables may not be bound to their expected values.

 ## `(slice xs start finish)`